Jayabharathi3/Relational-Database-Service-Creation-in-Amazon/README.md

 ## ALGORITHM

  ### Steps 1:
- Log in to the AWS Management Console and navigate to the RDS service.
+ Log in to the AWS Management Console and Search for RDS in the search bar and click on the Relational Database Service option..

  ### Steps 2:
  Click on Create database, select a database engine (e.g., MySQL), and choose a deployment model (e.g., Standard Create).